 Reporting:

-The IGO Work Track chair must provide a written [monthly] update to the GNSO Council as well as to the leadership teams of any other ICANN Supporting Organization and Advisory Committee (SOAC) that has appointed Members to the Work Track.
+The IGO Work Track chair must provide a written [monthly] update to the GNSO Council and the full RPM Working Group.

 All appointed Members are expected to provide regular progress reports to their appointing organizations, to ensure that any positional or voting directions are developed and received in a timely fashion.